SteveyG73/AvroTools/README.md

 `yarn jar AvroConcat.jar ConcatAvroFiles <inpath> <outpath> <schema.avsc>`

 Use the hive table to examine the data in the new Avro file.

+### JsonToAvro

+Recursively reads an input directory of JSON format files that conform in structure to an Avro schema and converts them to a single Avro file

+Usage:

+`yarn jar JSONConvertor.jar JsonToAvro <inpath> <outpath> <schema.avsc>`